 Myzilra Side Effects

-Note: This document contains side effect information about ethinyl estradiol / levonorgestrel.
-Some of the dosage forms listed on this page may not apply to the brand name Myzilra.
+Note: This page contains information about the side effects of ethinyl estradiol / levonorgestrel.
+Some of the dosage forms included on this document may not apply to the brand name Myzilra.

 For the Consumer

 Applies to ethinyl estradiol / levonorgestrel: tablets

 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking ethinyl estradiol / levonorgestrel:

 Acne; breast tenderness or enlargement; changes in appetite; changes in sexual interest; changes in weight; dizziness; hair loss; headache; nausea; stomach cramps or bloating; unusual spotting or bleeding; vomiting.